The Booth Family- One Hundred Years of Jarratts Life

 In all other respects, Benjamin seems to have been a responsible family man.
 In 1861, he and Mary Ann were living at No 15 with a family that comprised Samuel, Joseph and Mary, three of Elizabeth’s children by Daniel Beevers, Tom and Benjamin, children of Benjamin and Elizabeth and Henry, Emma and baby Martha, Benjamin’s children with his second wife.
 At Jarratts it was not unusual to have half-siblings and step-siblings living as part of a single family unit.

 Living at No 47, the top end of the Jarratts site, and possibly able to provide some practical support with the young ones, was Benjamin’s elder brother Francis and his wife Sarah.
-They shared the house with a couple of lodgers, including the young Lancashire miner who later maried Francis’s daughter, Mary.
+They shared the house with a couple of lodgers, including the young Lancashire miner who later married Francis’s daughter, Mary.

 By 1871, Francis, now a widower, remained at No 47.
-Benjamin and Mary Ann, who had three more daughters, Elizabeth, Annie and Achsah, had moved away from Jarratts’s.
+Benjamin and Mary Ann, who had three more daughters, Elizabeth, Annie and Achsah, had moved away from Jarratts’s around 1869.
 His stepsons, Samuel (No 26) and Joseph (No 15) remained at Jarratts with their own young families.
 Benjamin and his teenage son Benjamin were employed at Pindar Oaks, a pit that was run by the same company that ran Darley Main, where Benjamin first worked when he arrived in Worsborough.
 They were probably living at Measborough Dyke Terrace.

 On Saturday 24th November 1877, Benjamin was killed by an accident at work.
 He was crushed to death by a roof fall whilst working in a group with his son and with James Parr, a young assistant.
 They had started work at 5.00am and were installing wooden pit props to prevent the roof falling in as a new area of the mine was worked.
 The procedure was always a risky one but there had been no problems and nothing to make the three of them suspect imminent danger.